 The Diversity Peer Educator applications have closed.
 Applications for the Fall 2020-Spring 2021 academic year will begin in March 2020.

-For more information regarding the Diversity Peer Education Program and other social justice training, please contact the Graduate Coordinator, Seraiah Romero at 718-990-3326 or the Executive Director of Multicultural Affairs, Monique Jernigan, at [email protected]
+For more information regarding the Diversity Peer Education Program and other social justice trainings, please contact the Executive Director of Multicultural Affairs, Monique Jernigan, at [email protected]

 Follow the DPEs!Instagram